fusion5/agmanuscript/README.md

 Create dictionary deserialiser

-TODO:
+2025-09-15

 Fix the dictionary deserialiser.
 Possibly modify the serialiser to match.
+Using binary-conduit
-Integration test for round-trip serialisation and deserialisation of arbitrary dictionary entries.
+    seems to work for now.

-Created text parser with text input and dictionary input.
-Output debugging result to stdout.
+TODO:

-Make the parser efficient
+Integration test for round-trip serialisation and deserialisation of arbitrary dictionary entries Create text parser with text input and dictionary input.
+Output debugging result to stdout Make the parser efficient
-Benchmark serialisation to ensure that it runs in constant memory Consider simple-pipe also, there is xml-pipe.
+Benchmark serialisation to ensure that it runs in constant memory Consider simple-pipe also, there is xml-pipe